ProgramJones/Ticket_Automator/README.md

 2. Run this command in terminal: `pip3 install pyperclip`
 3. [More information on pyperclip.](https://pypi.org/project/pyperclip/)

+**Run Project's Code**
+1. Download the projects code through git or the [project's page](https://github.com/ProgramJones/Ticket_Automator) on github.
+2. Navigate to the project's directory in cmd/terminal and enter `python main.py`

 Note:
 Try the other operating system's command if your operating system's command isn't working.